solid/web-access-control-spec/README.md

   for group ACLs are public.

-Possible future methods for a server to find out whether a given agent is a member of s group are a matter for future research and possible addition here.
+Possible future methods for a server to find out whether a given agent is a member of a group are a matter for future research and possible addition here.

 ### Public Access (All Agents)